marulkan/cesnet-hive/README.markdown

 <a name="overview"></a>
 ##Overview

 Management of Apache Hive data warehouse software.
 Puppet 3.x is required.
-Supported and tested are Fedora (native Hive) and Debian (Cloudera distribution).
+Supported is the Debian (Cloudera distribution).

 <a name="module-description"></a>
 ##Module Description